nette/http/readme.md

 $sessId = $httpRequest->getCookie('sess_id'); // returns the cookie (or null)
 ```

-Uploaded files are encapsulated into [api:Nette\Http\FileUpload] objects:
+Uploaded files are encapsulated into Nette\Http\FileUpload objects:

 ```php
 $files = $httpRequest->getFiles(); // array of all uploaded files